browserengineering/book/book/invalidation.md

         self.layout_after()
 ```

-Speaking, each `EmbedLayout` subtype has its own way of computing its
-height.
-Here's `InputLayout`:
+As for computing height in subclasses, here's `InputLayout`:

 ``` {.python}
 class InputLayout(EmbedLayout):